 To be considered for a Discretionary Housing Payment you must be in receipt of Housing Benefit or Universal Credit (that includes support towards a rental liability) and require further financial assistance towards your rent or housing costs.

-The Council has a Discretionary Housing Payment Policy, which provides a framework for decision-makers.
-View our policy (pdf 199KB).
+We have a Discretionary Housing Payment Policy (pdf 199KB), which provides a framework for decision-makers.

 There is no automatic entitlement to Discretionary Housing Payments.
-Aberdeenshire Council will look at each case individually, considering how much income a person has and how much they have to pay out each week.
+We will look at each case individually, considering how much income a person has and how much they have to pay out each week.
 Some examples of when someone may require extra help include (but not limited to):